mirianfsilva/college-code-assignments/README.md

 # TPs
-Trabalhos Práticos das disciplinas de Algoritmos e Estruturas de Dados (AEDS).
+(Trabalhos Práticos) works of the disciplines of Algorithms and Data Structures (AEDS).
-Universidade Federal de Minas Gerais;
+Federal University of Minas Gerais